-Stroll Around The City
+Stroll around the City

 Monroe is a gorgeous picturesque town with lots of stunning places to see and lovely things to do.

-Long and peaceful walks in the city like a true local will refresh your mind, body, and soul.
+Long and peaceful walks in the city like a true local will refresh your mind, body, and soul!

 Visit the Lovely Biedenharn Museum & Gardens

-The Coca-Cola Museum contains everything related to the legendary company known worldwide, and the Bible Museum includes several biblical works of literature and various bibles.
+The Coca-Cola Museum contains everything related to Coca-Cola, and the Bible Museum includes several biblical works of literature and various bibles.

 The garden or the ELsong Garden is a beautiful formal English Garden with several thematic areas, such as the Four Seasons Garden, a Musical Grotto, and the Oriental Garden.

 The elegant and well-maintained alone is very impressive, with flowers blooming year-round.

-The museum is fascinating and very well worth visiting.
-You will get to know about the beginnings of Coke and how the process of the bottling works.
+Here, you will learn about the beginnings of Coke and how the bottling process works.

-You will also see various original vintage wrappers of the bottles on display.
+You will also see one of the original delivery trucks used to sell the first bottled coca-cola, as well as various original vintage wrappers of the bottles on display.

 Located in Selman Field Army Air Corps Navigation School, the Chennault Aviation & Military Museum of Louisiana celebrates and highlights the impact of General Claire Chennault and northeast Louisiana on the military and aviation history of the United States.

-The museum showcases the artifacts and exhibits related to aviation and military history, such as uniforms, documents, photographs, weapons, and much more.
+The museum showcases the artifacts and exhibits related to aviation and military history, such as uniforms, documents, photographs, weapons, and more.

 The museum displays all the U.S. Military branches, from World War I to the present day, along with an extensive exhibit dedicated to the life of General Claire Chennault.

-The Magnificent Black Bayou Lake National Wildlife Refuge
+See the Black Bayou Lake National Wildlife Refuge

-You can spot several woody plants of Lousiana and native wildflowers and grasses and several animals, including red-winged blackbirds, turtles, coyotes, deers, and alligators others.
+You can spot several woody plants of Lousiana, native wildflowers and grasses, and several animals, including red-winged blackbirds, turtles, coyotes, deers, and alligators.

 Spot Animals at Louisiana Purchase Gardens and Zoo

-Located on the Bernstein Park Road, Louisiana Purchase Gardens and Zoo is an 80-acre garden and zoo with more than 500 animals from over 200 different species.
+Located on Bernstein Park Road, Louisiana Purchase Gardens and Zoo is an 80-acre garden and zoo with more than 500 animals from over 200 different species.

-The garden is very well maintained and beautifully landscaped with different plants and trees, and it also has a greenhouse that you can walkthrough.
+The garden is very well maintained and beautifully landscaped with different plants and trees, and it also has a greenhouse that you can walk through.

-The zoo exhibits several animals in various exhibits, such as The Australian Exhibit contains wallabies, cockatoos, wallaroos, emus, a kookaburra, and more.
+The zoo exhibits several animals in various exhibits, such as The Australian Exhibit that contains wallabies, cockatoos, wallaroos, emus, a kookaburra, and more.

 You can also attend a boat tour to see the animals that are not visible from the regular walking paths.

-Visit the Louisiana Purchase Gardens and Zoo to see many beautiful animals and see the lovely gardens.
+Visit the Louisiana Purchase Gardens and Zoo to see many beautiful animals and see the lovely gardens!

 Stop by the Northeast Louisiana African Heritage Museum

-Northeast Louisiana African Heritage Museum is a small museum located in the Monroe's Chenault Park.
+Northeast Louisiana African Heritage Museum is a small museum located in Monroe's Chenault Park.